cswclui/katacoda-scenarios-1/msdb-002/step03.md

 ## Summary

-The most important thing to understand in this lesson is that both `write` and `read` behavior is confined to a single datasource, the `mariadb` database.
+The essential concept to remember in this lesson is that both `write` and `read` behavior is confined to a single datasource, the `mariadb` database.

 In the next lesson we'll discuss the shortcoming that is inherent in using a single datasource data architecture and also discuss how to address the shortcoming.